 Stage 3: Mutual Interpersonal Expectations, Relationships, and Interpersonal Conformity

-Reasons for doing right: Striving to be a good person in your own eyes and also in the eyes of others.
+- Reasons for doing right: Striving to be a good person in your own eyes and also in the eyes of others.
 Caring.
-Belief in the Golden Rule (treating others as you want to be treated).
+Believe in the Golden Rule (treating others as you want to be treated).
 Desire to maintain rules and authority which support stereotypical good behavior.

 Stage 4: Social System and Conscience